Outside AI

 News then, just as now, was chosen by someone, given an angle and often part of some discussion or other as papers at the time were quite frank about their political affiliations.
 And there were a lot of them.
 So, when I read about a case, I get several angles and interpretations – sometimes a bit confusing, when the papers of the day – sometimes the actual day the crime was committed – don’t all agree on where it was committed, nor when nor how.
 They often revel in assorted guesswork when the story has to meet the deadline and facts are as yet not really forthcoming.
 At least with the different versions – and my privilege of knowing what happens next as I read at a 110 years delay, I can choose what fits the verdict at the end, when facts are finally available – and comment in my ‘fact and fiction’ pages.

 What AI makes of contradictory information I do not know.
-It might get interesting as the AI I have tried out of curiosity tends to make up stuff – even false authors of scientific articles just as false.
+It might get interesting.
 AI doesn’t really distinguish between fact and fiction.
 I do.
 And I’ll keep doing so.

 Anduin ©